 If you’re looking for your first dental job, you’re no stranger to interviews.
-Getting into dental school, competing for placement in your specialty program, applying for your residency; you’ve been through plenty of interviews.
+Getting into dental school, competing for placement in your specialty program, and applying for your residency; you’ve been through plenty of interviews.
 However, applying for a new job as a dentist, whether it’s your first job in the field or a change of scenery, can be intimidating!
 Follow these 7 tips to be confident you will ace your dentist job interview!

 1: Prepare Answers for Standard Questions

-There are certain go-to questions interviewers frequently ask.
-Many of these are the boiler-plate questions you’ll hear in an interview for any job.
-“What made you want to become a dentist, what do you bring to a team,” that kind of thing.
+There are specific go-to questions interviewers frequently ask.
+Many of these are the boiler-plate questions you’ll hear in an interview for any dental job.

-While these questions are fairly predictable, they can still throw you off in the moment if you don’t have answers ready to go.
-Prepare by making a list of questions you think are likely to come up and writing your responses in advance.
+While these questions are relatively predictable, they can still throw you off at the moment if you need more preparation.
+Prepare by making a list of questions you think they’re likely to ask and writing your responses in advance.
 You can even practice your answers if you like!
 Just be sure you don’t start to sound robotic or overly rehearsed.
 Your answers should sound authentic, so try saying them in slightly different wording each time.
 That way, they’ll feel natural.

 2: Research the Practice

 It may seem obvious, but you need to know what you’re walking into when you go to any interview.
-Sometimes, finding your perfect fit can mean many interviews, and the practices can start to blur together.
-Educate yourself on each practice at least a few days in advance of your general dentist job interview.
+Sometimes, finding your perfect fit can mean many interviews, and the practices begin to blur together.
+Educate yourself on each practice at least a few days before your dentist job interview.
 What is their mission?
 What makes them different from other dental practices?

-Learn as much as you can from their website and social media accounts in advance.
-Find reviews from their patients if you can.
+Learn as much as possible from their website and social media accounts in advance.
+Before interviewing, check out reviews from their patients if you can.
 Thorough research might even reveal a few weak spots in the practice!
-This gives you a perfect opportunity to target a very specific idea of what you can bring to the team to fill their needs.
+This gives you a perfect opportunity to target a precise idea of what you can bring to the team to fill their needs.